-Key: When dealing with sexual sin, this requires radical amputation (See Matt.
+Key: When dealing with sexual sin, what's required is radical amputation (See Matt.
 5:27-30).
 That means we need to make it as difficult as possible for the person to commit the sin that has enslaved him.

-- E.g. If a man struggles with pornography, cut up the video rental cards, get rid of the library card, put the computer in a public place in the house, etc. - E.g.-- If a man has been involved in an adulterous relationship, remove the telephone numbers of the other woman from the cell phone memory, burn the letters and pictures, no more contact, etc. - 4.
-Get serious about putting on thanksgiving (Eph 5:3-4).
+E.g. If a man struggles with pornography, he needs to cut up the DVD rental cards, get rid of the library card, put the computer in a public place in the house, etc. He must fight the battle at the temptation stage.

+E.g.-- If a woman has been involved in an adulterous relationship, she needs to remove the telephone numbers of the other man from the cell phone memory, burn the letters and pictures, no more contact, etc. She must take seriously the implications of, "Lead us not into temptation."

+4. Get serious about putting on thanksgiving (Eph 5:3-4).

 This step is critical.
 Again lasting change involves more than just ceasing the sinful activity.
 It requires putting on the God-pleasing replacement, in this case, thanksgiving.
 Discuss: Why is thanksgiving the replacement for sexual sin?